We haven’t looked at single knives for some time. Today we will change this by reviewing the Kershaw 1920 Select Fire Multi-Tool.

 Overall, the Kershaw 1920 Select Fire knife is rated very highly by the customers.

 There were some complaints about the opening mechanism not working very well for people with shorter fingers.

-Nothing is perfect, but the positives outweight the negatives significantly for this knife.
-Especially the razor sharp blade and its ability to hold edge for a long time have been praised.
-The screwdriver has also been the target of the praising reviews.
+Nothing is perfect, but the positives outweigh the negatives significantly for this knife.
+Especially the razor-sharp blade and its ability to hold the edge for a long time have been praised.
+The screwdriver has also been the target of praising reviews.

 The price of the knife is pleasantly low.

 This concludes our Kershaw 1920 review, hope you liked, and if you decide to get the blade, leave a comment on how you liked it!